July 8-11, I took a solo writing retreat to the beautiful city of St. Augustine, FL.

 - Try something new.
 If you usually set a word count goal, try writing for a specific amount of time instead, and vice versa.
 If you’re stuck on a particular scene or chapter, try another section to see if the words are hiding out there.
 If you usually work inside, try outside.
 If you always work on the computer, try to work on paper.
 If you were at a retreat with other people, they might have timed writing, give you exercises to work on, have you critique someone else’s work, or do something else that’s new to you.
 Just because you’re alone doesn’t mean you can’t benefit from doing things a different way.

-Before my trip, I pictured this excursion of me sitting in a serviceable hotel room banging out a better version of the story I was putting on paper.
+Before my trip, I pictured this excursion as me sitting in a serviceable hotel room banging out a better version of the story I was putting on paper.
 In the end, this trip was me breathing deep, heart and eyes open to what was around me, being grounded and present in a moment that mattered, and remembering why I love writing.
-It’s a memory I cling to while I trudge through this on the days it’s harder to remember I choose to do this work.
+It’s a memory I cling to on the days it’s harder to remember I choose to do this work.

 Would you go on a solo writing retreat?
 Have you gone?
 What was your experience?
 Have any questions about creating your own retreat?